sabrinakhan17/BankingAssignment/README.md

 - **Output Encoding**
   - On Checking and Saving Account Name
   - When user inputs an Account Name, its encoded to keep the Account Name secure
+- **Generics Example**
+  - 2 ArrayLists with Checkings and Savings account information have already been created
+  - The program iterates through these lists and prints out the transactions (deposting money, withdrawing money and charging a fee)